imjoseangel/100-days-of-code/docs/index.rst

 **Today's Progress:**

 1. Adding Pre-Commit to Project and Changing PyLint for Rating
-2. Creating Site Blocer for Working Hours
+2. Creating Site Blocker for Working Hours

 TODO: Need to create more stable pre-commit based in score and not rc as in CI.